lukasbrunner/etccdi_cdo/README.md

 ```

 NOTE: all 7 inputs need to be given in that exact order.
 THERE IS CURRENTLY NO CHECKS FOR WONG ORDERS AND THE SCRIPTS WILL CALCUATE TXX ALSO BASED ON TASMIN IF PROVIDED WRONGLY!

+If there is not input for one or more of the parameters they can be replaces by any non-empty string.
+Trying to calculate indices based on them will fail but all other indices will still work.
+To avoid spamming of errors it is recommended to comment out indices with should not be calculated.

 ### Calculate all indices for multiple models or memebers